 Their gods were similar in many respects to the more recognisable Norse gods – made popular by fiction, in novels and on screen.

-Frige was not only the mother of the earth, but also of gods.
-Her most famous and widely worshipped child was Thunor, the Norse god Thor.
-Thunor was the god of the weather, particularly thunder and lightning.
+Thunor (or Thor, in Norse), son of Frige and Woden was the god of the weather, particularly thunder and lightning.
 He was also god of the forge, and so was especially important to blacksmiths.

 The Anglo-Saxons believed that the sound of thunder was Thunor striking his hammer on his mighty anvil; lightning, meanwhile, was the spark created by the strike.
 Archaeologists know that Thunor was one of the most popular gods as pendants showing his symbol, the hammer, have been found in many Anglo-Saxon graves.